Battle Angel Alita: Manga

 The manga was first published in Shueisha's Business Jump magazine.
 It was then serialized from 1990 to 1995 in nine tankōbon.
 Yukito Kishiro moved from Shueisha to Kodansha in August 2010.
 The company acquired the license rights to Battle Angel Alita.
-A 6-volume special edition titled Gunnm: Complete Edition was released in Japan from December 18, 1998 to August 18, 2000.
+A six-volume special edition titled Gunnm: Complete Edition was released in Japan from December 18, 1998, to August 18, 2000.
 The series was released in B5 format and contains the original story, but without the original ending, which was retconned later in 2000 by Battle Angel Alita: Last Order.
 Also included are rough sketches, a timeline and the first three Battle Angel Alita: Holy Night & Other Stories short stories.
 From October 5 to November 16, 2016, Kodansha republished Gunnm in three volumes in B5 format.
 It was later reprinted in A5 format in five volumes from November 21, 2018, to February 22, 2019.

 A spin-off series titled Ashen Victor (灰者, Haisha) was published in Ultra Jump from September 1995 to July 1996 issues.
 It was released in a single volume on June 24, 1998.

 A spin-off series titled Battle Angel Alita: Holy Night & Other Stories (銃夢外伝, Ganmu Gaiden) was published in Ultra Jump from January 24, 1997, to December 19, 2006.
 It was released in a single volume on December 19, 2007.
 It is composed of four short side stories: "Holy Night", "Sonic Finger", "Hometown" and "Barjack Rhapsody".

 In North America, Viz Media originally released the story in a 25-page comic book, after which it followed the same volume format as its Japanese counterpart.
 Viz also released the Ashen Victor spin-off series.
 Along with the rest of the series, Kishiro's original Battle Angel Alita manga has been licensed for North American publication through Kodansha USA, who republished it the five-volume omnibus format in 2017 and 2018, with the last volume including Ashen Victor.
 Holy Night & Other Stories has also been licensed by Kodansha USA, who published it digitally on October 30, 2018, and as hardcover on November 20.
 Battle Angel Alita has also been licensed for international release in a number of languages and regions.
 It was published in Spain by Planeta DeAgostini, in Brazil by Editora JBC, in France and Netherlands by Glenat, in Poland by JPF, in Germany by Carlsen, in Taiwan by Tong Li Publishing, in Argentina by Editorial Ivrea and in Russia by Xl Media.

 OVA

-A two-episode original video animation (OVA) was released in 1993, incorporating elements from the second volume of the manga with changes to the characters and storyline.
+A two-episode original video animation (OVA) was released in 1993, incorporating elements from the first two volumes of the manga with changes to the characters and storyline.
 According to Kishiro, only two episodes were originally planned.
 At the time, he was too busy with the manga "to review the plan coolly" and was not serious about an anime adaptation.
 It remains the only anime adaptation of Battle Angel Alita to date and there are no plans to revive it.